-What follows are general guidelines and lists of relevant factors for authenticating the basic forms of digital evidence that have developed over the last twenty years.
+What follows are general guidelines and lists of relevant factors for authenticating the basic forms of digital evidence that have developed over the last 20 years.
 The lists of relevant factors do not purport to be exclusive.
 There is no attempt to weigh the factors, or to take a cumulative approach, as the importance of any factor will be case-dependent.
 And there is no intent to imply that all of the factors listed must be met before the proffered digital evidence can be found authentic.

-In evaluating all the factors below, it is important to remember that the threshold for the court's determination of authenticity under Rule 901 is not high: "[t]he [c]ourt need not find that the evidence is necessarily what the proponent claims, but only that there is sufficient evidence that the jury ultimately might do so."
+In evaluating all the factors below, it is important to remember that the threshold for the court's determination of authenticity under Rule 901 is not high: "the court need not find that the evidence is necessarily what the proponent claims, but only that there is sufficient evidence that the jury ultimately might do so."
+The possibility of alteration "does not and cannot be the basis for excluding ESI as unauthenticated as a matter of course, any more that it can be the rationale for excluding paper documents."